On The Fly…

 Key Takeaways:

-• Ballistic Recovery Systems will acquire Free Flight Enterprises, both parachute manufacturers for aircraft.
+• Ballistic Recovery Systems announced plans to acquire Free Flight Enterprises, both manufacturers of aircraft safety parachutes.

 See a mistake?
 Contact us.